Salokyn/docker-s3ql/README.md

   app:
     ...
+    depends_on:
+      - s3ql
     volumes:
-      - s3ql:/s3ql
+      - /bind/path/on/host:/s3ql:slave
     ...
 ```

-Take care to use *rshared* [bind-propagation](https://docs.docker.com/storage/bind-mounts/#configure-bind-propagation) to share S3QL mount with the host or another container.
+Take care to use [bind-propagation](https://docs.docker.com/storage/bind-mounts/#configure-bind-propagation) to share S3QL mount with the host or another container.
 You should specify a *stop-timout* greater than default 10s since unmounting S3QL may be long.

 ## Create a S3QL FS